-The clarification requests have been resolved and the project does comply with the requirements.
+Given information are considered as sufficient and correct.
+The clarification requests and corrective action requests have been resolved and the project does comply with the requirements.
 However the outstanding issue has to be answered before the project can be submitted for registration.